Tool Kit for Parents: Tips for Understanding What You Read

 Multisensory techniques increase active awareness.
 Students, especially those with learning challenges, benefit from being able to pull in memory hooks (mnemonics) along with multisensory techniques.

-"Multisensory instruction is the linkage of visual, auditory, and kinesthetic-tactile modalities.
-Students simultaneously link the visual symbol (what they see) with its corresponding sound (what they hear) and kinesthetic-tactile input (what they feel) as they write a letter accurately and say the corresponding sound(s)."
-(2)
+As former IDA president Dr. Marcia Henry said, “Multisensory instruction is the linkage of visual, auditory, and kinesthetic-tactile modalities.
+Students simultaneously link the visual symbol (what they see) with its corresponding sound (what they hear) and kinesthetic-tactile input (what they feel) as they write a letter accurately and say the corresponding sound(s).”

 Chunking

-Chunking is a computer term that means "bundles of information".
-It means breaking information or a task into smaller manageable parts.
+Chunking is a computer term that means “bundles of information.”
+It refers to breaking information or a task into smaller manageable parts.
 There are many ways to use chunking in homework sessions.

-Suppose your child is complaining about an assignment and makes a statement such as, "This chapter is way too long.
-It's not worth reading."
+Suppose a student is complaining about an assignment and makes a statement such as, “This chapter is way too long.
+It’s not worth reading.”

-- You may use chunking and acknowledge your child's feelings with a statement such as, "You're right.
+• First, acknowledge their feelings with a statement such as, “You’re right.
 This is a long chapter.
-It may require a lot of energy, but think about how proud of yourself you'll be when you finish it.
-Also, realize how it will help you get a better grade in your discussion or on your test."
+It may require a lot of energy, but think about how proud of yourself you’ll be when you finish it.
+Also, realize how it will help you get a better grade in your discussion or on your test.”

-- Then proceed to help your child divide the activity into manageable chunks.
+• Then proceed to help the student divide the activity into manageable chunks.
 For example, determine how many days he has to complete the reading and divide the task into that many chunks.

-- Have your child read only one chunk and then use a concrete strategy to summarize what he read.
+• Have the student read only one chunk and then use a concrete strategy to summarize what he read.

-- Then have your child read another chunk and summarize it.
+• Then have him read another chunk and summarize it.

-- After reading all of the chunks, have your child pull together each summary and use those to review the chapter.
+• After reading all of the chunks, have the student pull together each summary and use those to review the chapter.

-Help your child appreciate these important aspects about the chunking process:
+Help your student appreciate these important aspects about the chunking process:

-- the small steps that up to a bigger accomplishment
+• It’s the small steps that add up to a bigger accomplishment.

 Visually organizing information

-Many students who struggle with reading and writing tasks, and many students who prefer to avoid such tasks for other reasons, often tend to be visual in how they process information.
-Thus, encouraging the use of visual skills can be a great asset while reading to comprehend.
+Many students who struggle with reading and writing, and even students who avoid such tasks for other reasons, tend to be visual in how they process information.
+Thus, utilizing those visual skills can be a great asset while reading to comprehend

 Visualization